Kukersite: Geology

 Kukersite occurs within the Kukruse and Uhaku stages of the Viivikonna and Kõrgekallas formations, as an often calcareous layer.
 In northern Estonia there are a total of 50 oil shale layers of kukersite, of which six lowest form a 2.5 to 3 m thick mineable bed.
 In this part kukersite lies near the surface while southward and westward its depth increases and its thickness and quality decreases.

 Estonia's kukersite represents about 1.1% of global and 17% of European oil shale resources.
 The total kukersite resources in Estonia are estimated to be about 4.8 billion tonnes, including about 1 billion tonnes economically proven reserve, 0.3 billion tonnes economic probable reserve and about 3.5 billion tonnes uneconomical proven and probable reserve.
 Economically proven and probable reserves forms active resource, which is defined as mineable deposits with energy ratings of at least 35 gigajoules per square metre and calorific values of at least 8 MJ/kg, located in areas without environmental restrictions.
 Energy rating of the oil shale mining block is calculated as the sum of the products of thickness, calorific values and densities of all oil shale layers and limestone interlayers.
 Up to 50% of active resources are designated as recoverable.

 The Leningrad deposit consists of 3.6 billion tonnes of kukersite, including more than one billion tonnes of economically proven and probable reserves.

 Composition

 Estonian kukersite deposits are one of the world's highest-grade deposits with organic content varying from 15% to 55% with average more than 40%, and it has 65–67% conversion ratio into shale oil and oil shale gas.
 Fischer Assay oil yield is 30 to 47%.
 Its organic matter has an atomic ratio of hydrogen to carbon of 1.51 and the mean calorific value of kukersite is 3600 kcal/kg.

 The principal organic component of kukersite is telalginite, derived from the fossil green alga, Gloeocapsomorpha prisca, which has affinities with the modern cyanobacterium, Entophysalis major, an extant species that forms algal mats in inter-tidal to very shallow subtidal waters.
 Matrix minerals dominantly include low-magnesium calcite, dolomite, and siliciclastic minerals.
 They are not rich in heavy metals.
 Kukersite was deposited in a shallow marine basin.
-It lays in the depth of 7 to 170 m.
+It lies in the depth of 7 to 170 m.